 We’ve come across numerous business strategy planning models over the years, some good, some complete rubbish.

-While I’d never suggest a cookie-cutter approach towards any business strategic planning, there are some models that are great frameworks to work with, such as OGSM.
+While I’d never suggest a cookie-cutter approach to any business strategic planning, there are some models that are great frameworks to work with, such as OGSM.

 OGSM, which stands for Objectives – Goals – Strategies – Measures, is a great tool for successfully performing strategic planning in your business.